israman30/NewsApp/README.md

 # NewsApp
-Check the latest news with the news app :news:
+Check the latest news with the news app :newspaper:

 ## This app provides the latest news